ptc-iot-sharing/HtmlVideoPlayerWidgetTWX/README.md

 # HTML5VideoPlayerWidget

 Fork of Vladimir Rosu extension from markeplace.
+Added the following options:
-Added preload option and data driven media time.
+* preload option
+* set or read the media time
+* actions for play and pause
+* volume controls